 The University offers a bachelor of science (BS) in psychology.

-The Psychology Program prepares students for careers in social service industries, research, government, and business—or for graduate study in psychology and related fields.
+The Psychology Program prepares students for careers in social service agencies, research, government, and business—or for graduate study in psychology and related fields.

 Coursework includes a core of psychology courses—plus elective coursework in areas of interest.
 The flexibility available in the selection of electives enables each student to tailor the program to meet specific career goals.